dinomatic/docs.dinomatic.com/source/docs/akurai/how-to.md

 # How To ...

-### How To Use Custom SVG Icons in Theme Blocks

-Detailed description of how to use custom SVG icons in Banking and Offers blocks [here](https://dinomatic.com/posts/using-custom-svg-icons-in-themes#akurai).

----

 ### How To Modify Reviews Filters

 `💁 since version 2.3.0` You can add **filters** to tables and grids.
 Currently filters are divided into 6 groups: